Sheet Metal Fabrication

 From Concept to Scale

-Our precision sheet metal manufacturing is strategically located across the United States and Mexico to provide our customers with the speed to scale required to quickly introduce new products into the market.
+Cadrex is the foremost sheet metal manufacturer in North America, offering custom sheet metal fabrication services at strategically located facilities in the United States and Mexico.
+We provide our customers with the speed to scale required to quickly introduce new products into the market.

 Contact Us